antonymuga/printf/README.md

 # 0x11.
-C - printf - By Antony Muga & Nicholas Oyengo of ALX
+C - printf - By Antony Muga
-A collaborative project by ALX Software Engineering to implement the inbuilt `printf` function in c from scratch.
+A project by ALX Software Engineering to implement the inbuilt `printf` function in c from scratch.

 ## Table of Contents